The Story. The Call. The Startup.

 The next day, like every other day, I started pecking away on my keyboard to research how to build BeOne ... because obviously I'm not a software engineer.

 And then, the aha moment - Wordpress and plugins.
-The idea of a social networking site built by a non-software engineer on Wordpress and using plugins isn't exactly an investor's dream, but my choice was simple: give up or rise to the occasion and execute a product myself.
+The idea of a social networking site built by a non-programmer on Wordpress and using plugins isn't exactly an investor's dream, but my choice was simple: give up or rise to the occasion and execute a product myself.
 And when you have God calling you ... well, you want to deliver.

 No problem I thought, I have Wordpress, hosting, plugins and maintenance fees to run the site and I can learn HTML and CSS.